How To Add Windshield Wiper Fluid to a Smart Car

 You’ll need a funnel and wiper fluid, both which can be purchased at any auto supply store and probably where you pump your gas.
 You can also purchase concentrated wiper fluid just add water.

-If you want some reviews of the best windshield wiper cleaners, you can see them here.
+If you want some reviews of the best windshield washer fluids, you can see them here.

 You can also purchase de-icer wiper fluid, which is specially formulated to melt ice on the windshield in winter months and prevents re-freeze.
 A product like Prestone De-Icer washer fluid claims to protect to – 30°F.